Leon Benbow

-Leon Benbow (born July 23, 1950) is a retired American basketball player.
+Leon Benbow (born July 23, 1950) is an American former basketball player.

 He played collegiately for the Jacksonville University.

-He was selected by the Chicago Bulls in the 2nd round (27th pick overall) of the 1974 NBA draft and by the San Diego Conquistadors in the seventh round of the 1974 ABA Draft.
+He was selected by the Chicago Bulls in the second round (27th pick overall) of the 1974 NBA draft and by the San Diego Conquistadors in the seventh round of the 1974 ABA Draft.

 He played for the Bulls (1974–76) in the NBA for 115 games.